Proven-Paradox/shaper-system/Handbook.md

 #### Improved Healing
 When casting a Healing Ability, you may roll an additional ten-sided die.
 Remove the lowest die from your total result.

+#### Layering Ward
+You can give allies additional layers of protection using [Ward](#ward) or other Abilities that produce Wards.
+You may target an ally already affected by your Ward, allowing that Ward to affect an additional incoming Ability before fading.
+Your Wards have a maximum of 3 attacks.

+For example, Drahlo has placed a Fire Ward on himself using the [Ward](#ward) Ability.
+During his turn, he uses Ward again, empowering his existing Ward to reduce damage from 2 Fire elemental Abilities.

 #### Lingering Provocation
 Any time you [Provoke](#provoked) a target, that Provocation lasts for 2 rounds.